obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

   possible to get around using it as the rotor bolt has significantly more torque on it than many of the other bolts you'll be dealing with

+Bar clamps
+: Good for temporarily holding the case halves together when you are in the process of digging out the baggie of case bolts.
+Four small ones is enough.

 Brass brush
 : For cleaning mating surfaces and removing gasket bits.
 Brass is soft